 - Split Rock Lighthouse (Two Harbors, MN)

-One of Minnesota’s most recognizable landmarks, Split Rock Lighthouse was built in 1910 after shipwrecks occurred due to a mighty 1905 November storm.
+Located on the North Shore of Lake Superior, Split Rock Lighthouse is one of Minnesota’s most recognizable landmarks.
+It was built in 1910 after several shipwrecks occurred during a mighty 1905 November storm.
 The lighthouse closed in 1969 after modern navigational equipment made it obsolete.
 It remains open for tourism and is now a National Historic Landmark.

 - Spam® Museum (Austin, MN)